Early morning swim, Llafranc.

 All swims are relaxed, non-competitive, and informal, suitable for swimmers of most capacities and interests.
 No-one has to swim; all can swim if they like.
-Usually, you can enter or exit the water as you wish.
-We'll be accompanied by escort boats on all our "wild coast" swims except for beach swims from our base in Llafranc.
+You can enter or exit the water as you wish.
+We'll be accompanied by escort boats on all our 'wild coast' swims except for morning beach swims from our base in Llafranc.

 This is a very special oceanswimsafari.
 Space is limited.
 If you're interested, let us know quick and smart (use the email link below).